ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99c-quiz-comparison.md

 - [ ] False

 ::: hints
-- Selection sort can be viewed as an optimization of Bubble sort.
+- Selection sort can be viewed as an optimisation of Bubble sort.
 - On each pass, Selection sort just picks out the next record, while Bubble sort has to do a lot of swapping.
 :::